Current fluctuations in open quantum systems: Bridging the gap between quantum continuous measurements and full counting statistics: Introduction

 This is but one simple example of how connected the different fields are.
 In fact, several such connections exist, for instance between SMEs and gQMEs.
 Our goal is that, by bridging the gap between these fields, one would benefit from a much broader set of tools, which will likely lead to new insights.

-New researchers working with Lindblad quantum master equations will often compute the average current, which is rather straightforward~\cite{Landi_Nonequilibrium_2022}. \rev{But when it comes to extracting current fluctuations, the procedures are not very well disseminated in the literature.
+New researchers working with QMEs will often compute the average current, which is rather straightforward~\cite{Landi_Nonequilibrium_2022}. \rev{But when it comes to extracting current fluctuations, the procedures are not very well disseminated in the literature.
 Different communities often use different techniques and the relations between them are not clear.} Our aim here is to show that making the step from master equations to current fluctuations is actually straightforward, and there exist simple and efficient methods for computing said quantities.
-This tutorial provides a pedagogical overview of several efficient numerical techniques that can be used to characterize current fluctuations. \rev{A set of numerical tools, including the notebooks used to generate all figures of this tutorial, can be found on~\footnote{The files can be accessed in $\ldots$.}.
+This tutorial provides a pedagogical overview of several efficient numerical techniques that can be used to characterize current fluctuations. \rev{A set of numerical tools, including the notebooks used to generate all figures of this tutorial, can be found on~\footnote{The files can be accessed in \href{https://github.com/mikeal888/Tutorial_Paper}{https://github.com/mikeal888/Tutorial\_Paper}.}.
 It contains code in both Mathematica, using the Melt Library~\footnote{\href{https://melt1.notion.site/}{https://melt1.notion.site/}}, and in Python, using QuTIP~\cite{Johansson2013}.}

 The basic structure of the tutorial is shown in Fig.~\ref{fig:reads}, and a bird's-eye view of the main formulas is given in Fig.~\ref{fig:overview}.
 The main results are structured in Secs.~\ref{sec:currents}-\ref{sec:FCS}.
 In each subsection, the concepts are illustrated with 4 main examples (Sec.~\ref{sec:examples} and Fig.~\ref{fig:examples}), covering qubits, fermionic transport and quantum optics.
 On a first pass, the reader may skip these examples, or consult them at will, without compromising the structure of the core material.
 Optional material includes Sec.~\ref{sec:methods}, which contains solution methods for computing the relevant quantities in practice, and Sec.~\ref{sec:topical} which discusses the connection with various topical fields of research.